GDPR

 If you consider that the Controller is processing your personal data in breach of the requirements laid down by law or by a legally binding act of the European Union relating to the processing of personal data, you may also have recourse to the courts in order to exercise your right to judicial remedy.
 The court will rule on the case out of turn.
 The court will have jurisdiction to hear the case.
 You can choose to bring the case before the court of the place where you reside or are domiciled, or before the court where the Data Controller is established (Court Search: https://birosag.hu/birosag-kereso).

-Anyone may lodge a complaint with the National Authority for Data Protection and Freedom of Information (NAIH) against the Controller, alleging that the processing of personal data has led to a violation of rights or an imminent threat of such violation, or that the Controller is restricting the exercise of rights related to the processing or is refusing to grant such rights.
+Anyone may initiate an investigation against the Data Controller by filing a complaint with the National Authority for Data Protection and Freedom of Information (NAIH) on the grounds that a violation of rights has occurred in connection with the processing of personal data, or that there is an imminent risk of such a violation, or that the Data Controller is restricting the exercise of their rights related to data processing or is refusing to comply with their request to exercise these rights.
+The report can be made using any of the following contact details:

-National Authority for Data Protection and Freedom of Information (NAIH) Postal address.
+National Authority for Data Protection and Freedom of Information (NAIH)

-Represented by Attila Zoltán Búvár, Managing Director
+Represented by: Attila Zoltán Búvár, managing director

 We consider data protection important